Aurora Forecast

 Fairbanks

 Aurora Season in Fairbanks, Alaska, is from August 21 through April 21 and spans all four seasons and nine months of the year.
 Plan your trip during late August and the first half of September to revel in summer activities and attractions by day and chase the northern lights at night.
-Fall viewing unveils breathtaking autumnal colors and moderate weather.
+Autumn viewing unveils breathtaking colours and moderate weather.
 Winter expeditions offer long nights, dazzling snowy backdrops and unparalleled pursuits like dog mushing and giant ice-block carving.
 Lastly, spring is a joyful time offering winter landscapes paired with warmer temperatures.

 How are my chances of seeing the aurora today?